Skip to content

 The full picture

 Few destinations rival Queenstown for pure scale of scenery per dollar.
-The town sits on the edge of a glacial lake ringed by sharp peaks, and the combination of accessibility, English-speaking infrastructure, and simple marriage law makes it disproportionately popular for international couples.
+The town sits on the edge of Lake Wakatipu, a glacial lake ringed by the jagged Remarkables mountain range, and the combination of accessibility, English-speaking infrastructure, and one of the simplest marriage-law processes in the world makes it disproportionately popular for international couples planning destination weddings and elopements alike.

-Couples come here for one of two formats: a small elopement or adventure micro-wedding, often involving a helicopter ride to a peak for a private ceremony, or a larger traditional wedding at one of the lakefront estates and wineries in the surrounding valleys.
-Both formats work, and both benefit from Queenstown's tight vendor network — most photographers, celebrants, and florists have worked together for years.
+Couples come here for one of two formats: a small elopement or adventure micro-wedding, often involving a helicopter ride to an alpine peak like Cecil, Coromandel, or The Ledge for a private ceremony with nothing but mountains and sky in every direction, or a larger traditional wedding at one of the lakefront estates and wineries in the surrounding Central Otago valleys.
+Both formats work exceptionally well, and both benefit from Queenstown's tight-knit vendor network — most photographers, celebrants, makeup artists, and florists have worked together for years and coordinate seamlessly without a planner.

 Legal